ssamarasam/cyber-security-learning/Tools/Burp Suite/Basic Penetration testing using Burp Suite.md

 - click the proxy tab
   - it has intercept, http history, websockets history and proxy settings
   - proxy settings - define all the proxy listeners - so you can use either the default browser provided by burp-suite for intercepting the request or you can set any broswer on your system to use
+  - request interception rukes - you can exlcude things like images, gif, css to skip the intercepting
+  - response interception rules
   -